So, there is a condition, that contributes to many engine failures, generally referred to as, “fuel wash”.

 - Cylinder bores

 - A fuel system malfunction

 - Over fueling, when the engine fails to start

 At this point metal to metal contact occurs and scuffing takes place.
 This condition is similar to and also sometimes referred to as, dry start.

 Rebuilt or Reconditioned Engines

-A rebuilt engine that has been correctly assembled; will start almost immediately.
-If after a reasonable period of cranking the engine does not start, something is wrong!!
-At this point the compression, ignition, and fuel systems should be checked.
-Without spark, the fuel being drawn into the cylinders; will reach a saturation point and fuel wash will occur.
-As a result; it will severely dilute and thus weaken the oil film, and scuffing will start.
+A correctly assembled engine, will start almost immediately.
+But, if after a reasonable period of cranking, the engine does not start, something is wrong!!
+Therefore, you should check, ignition, and fuel systems.
+Because, without spark, the fuel in the cylinders; will reach a saturation point and fuel wash will occur.
+Finally, it will severely dilute and thus weaken the oil film, and scuffing will start.

-In general, good engine maintenance, and good common sense can all but eliminate this potentially serious problem.
+Finally, good engine maintenance and good common sense, can all but eliminate, this potentially serious problem.